Two pairs and a free, quality eye exam for just $79.95

-Cases at America’s Best are available in an assortment of colors, patterns, and materials, including those that double as a cleaning cloth (from $1.99 to $6.99).
+Cases at America’s Best are available in an assortment of colors, patterns, and materials, including those that double as a cleaning cloth.
 So go ahead—express yourself.

 2. Cleaning spray.
 You wouldn’t try to clean your windshield without using wiper fluid, would you?
-So don’t try to clean your glasses without using a lens spray specifically formulated for eyeglasses (from $4.99 to $7.99 at America’s Best).
+So don’t try to clean your glasses without using a lens spray specifically formulated for eyeglasses.

 The spray flushes away dirt and debris, Martinez says, preventing those small particles from scratching your lenses.
 Ammonia-based household cleaners can degrade your delicate specs.
 Stock up on a few travel-size bottles to keep in your work bag or car.